SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Results

 To assess the classification performance of the models, a classification threshold must be determined.
-This threshold is typically based on the MSE values derived from the trained model on the validation or training set, as suggested by various studies \cite{givnan2022anomaly,tun2020network,elsayed2020detecting,lobach2022machine}, and tailored to meet specific user requirements.
-For this study, aiming to reduce the number of false positives, the classification threshold was selected using the following criteria: \begin{itemize} \item The maximum MSE from the validation set, defined as $t_1$; \item The 95th percentile of validation MSE, defined as $t_2$; \end{itemize} Figure \ref{fig:bonn_confmatrix_comparison_setA} shows the confusion matrices for both SincVAE and VAE, evaluated under the two thresholds $t_1$ and $t_2$, on the test data for the Set A vs Set E case.
+This threshold is typically based on the MSE values derived from the trained model on the validation or training set, as suggested by various studies \cite{givnan2022anomaly,tun2020network,elsayed2020detecting}, and tailored to meet specific user requirements.
+For this study, the classification threshold was selected using the following criteria: \begin{itemize} \item The maximum MSE from the validation set, defined as $t_1$; \item The 95th percentile of validation MSE, defined as $t_2$; \end{itemize}

-Both models demonstrate to correctly identificate non-seizure instances, as reflected by high values of true negatives across both thresholds.
-VAE slightly outperforms SincVAE in this aspect, primarily due to its tendency to generate fewer false positives.
-Notably, SincVAE shows fewer false negatives compared to the VAE model.
-This suggests that SincVAE may be more precise in predicting seizures, aligning with the observations made in \ref{table:bonn_statistics_setA}.
-Table \ref{table:bonn_results_setA} shows F1, precision and recall metrics \cite{hastie2009elements} related to this set of experiments.
+Considering as true positive an anomalous sample classified as seizure class, and as true negative a non-anomalous sample classified as non-seizure class, the classification performance of the models over the test set was evaluated using the following metrics \cite{hastie2009elements}: \begin{enumerate} \item Recall, defined as:

-The performance of SincVAE appears to be superior to that of VAE on this experimental case: SincVAE demonstrates higher recall, crucial for ensuring no seizure goes undetected, and F1 scores, indicating it is the more reliable for the seizure detection across the chosen thresholds.
+that measures the ability of the model to correctly identify all positive instances (e.g., seizure events); \item Precision, defined as:

-Regarding the case Set B vs Set E, Table \ref{table:bonn_results_setB} shows the same classification metrics, while Figure \ref{fig:bonn_confmatrix_setB} shows the confusion matrices.
-In this case, SincVAE consistently maintains high performance across both thresholds, demonstrating a lower number of both false positives and false negatives.
-This indicates a robust ability of SincVAE to accurately differentiate between seizure and non-seizure events.
+that measures the accuracy of the positive predictions made by the model; \item F1, defined as:

-The SincVAE model consistently outperforms in terms of F1 score and recall across both scenarios and thresholds, indicating robust predictive capabilities, particularly in minimizing missed seizures, which could be a critical aspect for clinical applications, due to its impact on enhancing patient safety and treatment efficacy.
+that provides a single metric that captures both the completeness and accuracy of the model’s predictions by balancing the trade-off between recall and precision. \end{enumerate} In this work, the F1 score was chosen as the primary metric because it offers a balanced evaluation of the model's performance by accounting for both recall and precision.
+This makes it especially appropriate for scenarios involving imbalanced data \cite{hastie2009elements}.